Frequently Asked Questions

 2. What is the minimum age to participate in a challenge?

-18 years old, in suitable physical condition, to undertake the challenge as described in the itinerary.
+The minimum age requirement is 18 years old, in suitable physical condition, to undertake the challenge as described in the itinerary.
 You must also be fully aware of the possible risks inherent in adventure travel and not take them lightly.
 Our professional guides, who are certified wilderness first responders, do what they can to mitigate any potential risks.
 However, adventure travel is an inherently risky activity.
-16-17 year-old young adults may also participate in certain challenges with parental consent, when accompanied by a parent or legal-age guardian.
+Young adults who are 16–17 years old may also participate in certain challenges with parental consent, when accompanied by a parent or legal guardian.
 The registration for participants who are under 18 years of age is completed by parents or legal guardians.
 The parent or legal guardian also executes the liability waiver and other relevant documents on behalf of the minor participant.

 3. Can I bring my family members?

-As participants, who have earned the sponsorship for the challenge and can mentally and physically participate, absolutely!
-The more the merrier and sharing such an experience with family makes it even more meaningful.
+As participants who have earned the sponsorship for the challenge and can mentally and physically participate, family members can absolutely join you!
+The more, the merrier, and sharing such an experience with family makes it even more meaningful.

-As guests, this depends on a specific challenge.
-Often, this may not be possible due to location, itineraries, nature of the challenge, plus your need for good rest and benefit of getting to know the other challenge participants.
+The participation of family members as guests depends on a specific challenge.
+Often, this may not be possible due to location, itineraries, or the nature of the challenge, plus your need for good rest and the benefit of getting to know the other challenge participants.
 In such cases, you may extend your stay upon challenge conclusion, at which point your family can join you for a vacation, full of stories from the adventure you just completed.

 With this said, there are cases when spouses or guests come along on charity challenge cycling trips.
 There is an additional fee for the trip, and their participation is pending on type of charity trip and lodging.